-0 I didn't know the way t here, so I got lost.

-GET Not Answer: KNOWING HO

-25 I've been too busy to a ROUND answer my emails, but I'll do it soon.

-I my emails yet, but I'll do it soon.

-26 The ambulance came MATTER within minutes.

-It before the ambulance came.

-27 Experts say that thing DOUBT -

-Experts say that there is better.

-GOT ho started my interest in collecting pottery.

-It in collecting pottery.

-29 He really wanted to in DESPERATE

-He the interviewers a good impression.

-30 Because he was injure PREVENTED ed he couldn't play in the next game.
+0 I didn't know the way there, so I got lost.
+GET Not there, I got lost.
+Answer: KNOWING HOW TO GET 25 I've been too busy to answer my emails, but I'll do it soon.
+ROUND I my emails yet, but I'll do it soon.
+26 The ambulance came within minutes.
+MATTER It before the ambulance came.
+27 Experts say that things are bound to improve.
+DOUBT Experts say that there is better.
+28 Jake was the person who started my interest in collecting pottery.
+GOT It in collecting pottery.
+29 He really wanted to impress the interviewers.
+DESPERATE He the interviewers a good impression.
+30 Because he was injured he couldn't play in the next game.
+PREVENTED

 His in the next game.